 The Perfect Wildlife Getaway!

-As you close your eyes and relax on the beach, you will have a sea lion crawl up to you and sniff your toes.
+As you close your eyes and lay on the beach for relaxation, you will have a sea lion crawl up to you and sniff your toes.
 This place gives you an adventure experience that is a class apart from any other locale on Earth.

-Galapagos is a province of the Ecuador with a rich variety of flora and fauna, so rich that it promises you up-close wildlife encounters that you don’t usually experience.
+Galapagos is a province of Ecuador with a wide variety of flora and fauna, so rich that it promises you up-close wildlife encounters that you don’t usually experience.

 Spend all day in water or the beaches, playing with giant tortoises that roam around freely.
 Hike your way through the moss-draped highlands or go scuba-diving to see the most incredible underwater creatures.